wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

     - They require all calculations to be done on-chain
     - They have less gas efficiency
     - They may not be supported on all chains

+Overall, Generic Relayers simply both the developer and user experience.
+It's generally recommend if your goal is a highly-polished user experience and increase decentralization of the xDapp.

 ---